Mimi Moscowitz’s Shopping

 “A dollar fourteen for that blouse.
 A dollar fourteen!
 Can you believe it?”
 They both looked in wonderment, like a miracle had occurred.
 After Evelyn took that blouse off and put on something else, Mr. Moscowitz examined every detail of the bargain, expecting to find some defect in the stitching, a small tear, something that would explain its price.
 When he could not find anything wrong, Mimi also examined it closely.
 She realized how lucky she had been, which reflected well on her.
 They both knew her luck derived from her hard work, her tireless devotion to finding this and similarly perfect clothes.
 Yes, she had been lucky, but it was a deserved reward.

 Evelyn wasn’t any different than the other girls in the neighborhood.
 Their mothers took them shopping with the same determination and expectations.
 Sometimes they found a nicer outfit than Evelyn’s.
-When confronted at school Evelyn could comfortably acknowledge it as a fact.
-It spurred her and her mother on.
+When confronted at school Evelyn could comfortably acknowledge it as a fact, but it spurred her and her mother on.
 Someone else’s success set a new standard.
-It guided Evelyn and her mother as they tried to find, at the very least, the same or a similar blouse with equal pizazz.
-The key belief was that victory was not beyond their grasp.
+It guided Evelyn and her mother as they tried to find, at the very least, a blouse with equal pizazz.
+Victory was never beyond their grasp.
 They might find something nicer.
 Much nicer.

-But the success of her competitors never threatened her throne.
-At least not for long.
+Fortunately her competitors never threatened her throne, at least not for long.
 Even when she couldn’t replicate or surpass their victory, the image her classmates had of Evelyn could not be altered .
 She was a certainty for prom queen.
 Her place at the top could not be removed by the temporary success of a nicer purchase.

 The fierce standards of Jewish expectations effected every facet of a young person’s life, their character and especially their accomplishments.
+As adults we might be amused by the self- consciousness of a teenager getting ready to go out, but there was a basis in reality.
 A stroll on the Grand Concourse served as a crucible for their persona.
-Shame or praise were the cauldron that shaped their abilities, that presented the details, alerting them to what was coming next, what would be in style.
-You didn’t stroll on the concourse unless you looked right.
-For some it was more than that.
-They made sure they were dressed to kill.
+Shame or praise were the cauldron that shaped their tastes.
+You didn’t stroll on the Concourse unless you were dressed to kill..
+Every detail mattered.
 You might as well be dead if you were not up on this season’s look.

 The arc of Ralph Lauren’s life is an interesting study of the transformation that was taking place in America.
 Jewish families are said to honor learning and intellectual pursuits.
 Ralph Lauren began high school at Marsha Stern Talmudic Academy.
 Limudei Kodesh classes are taught in Jewish(Talmud), Tanakh (Hebrew Bible) and Halkha studies including Gemara (Jewish law).
 These classes comprised the morning session of the day.
 In the afternoon the school was secular.
 After 2 years he switched to DeWitt Clinton High School.

-At the Fresh Meadow Country Club, Mrs. Rivers was the final arbiter of good taste.
+At the Fresh Meadow Country Club in Great Neck, Mrs. Rivers was the final arbiter of good taste.
 She sat at a table, at the entrance to the dining room, always in the same seat.
 No one can remember anyone else sitting there.
+The Aztecs, the Romans, the Greeks all had their legendary entries, as did the Palace of Versailles.
 As each woman entered they were scrutinized by Mrs. Rivers.
-Her reaction was more important than the meal that followed.
-As women entered the room, for that moment, nothing else in their life mattered as much.
-This was what all the preparation was for.
+Her reaction was more important than the meal they came for, than the table hopping, gossiping, and kibitzing that would follow.
+In the moment that women entered, nothing else in their life mattered as much.
+This was what all the shopping, and preparation was for.

 The judgment was finished in a flash.
 A smile, Mrs. Rivers’ eyes sparkling and you’re there.
 Her lips turned down and you’re in hell.
 Who originally set her up as the supreme arbiter is unknown.
 She had the talent.
 She had a sharp eye for what is right and wrong with the outfits women wore.
 She had a sharp tongue and a quick wit, but perhaps the best explanation for her 20 year reign was the look on her face when she didn’t like what someone was wearing.
 It overpowered anything else that might be going on in the room.
 That look could be devastating.
 Or her approval could be a reason for celebration.
 When she liked an outfit, everyone agreed.